colinaut/alpinejs-plugin-simple-validate/README.md

 \* 'el' argument variable works with either $refs or a string of the name/id for getting data from form, fieldset, and fields.

-### Advanced Magic Functions
+### Advanced Functions

 These grant access to some of the backend functions — use at your own risk.

 * `$validate.updateData(field,data,triggerErrorMsg)` allows you to directly add/update the formData array for a field.
+When called with just the field name it will grab the new value for the field.
+This is useful if you are updating the field dynamically via other javascript functions.
 * `$validate.toggleError(field,valid)` allows you to toggle the error message on any field.

-#### Example formData
+## Example formData

 ```
+{
+    'field-name': {
-{name: 'name', node: [HTMLElement], value: 'field value', valid: true, required: true, mods: [array of directive modifiers], set: [fieldset HTMLElement], parentNode: [parent HTMLElement], array: [array of checked selections (only used groups of checkboxes or radio buttons)], group: false or (only used for groups of checkboxes or radio buttons) min number checked items}
+        name: 'field-name', node: [field HTMLElement], value: 'field value', valid: true, required: true, mods: [array of directive modifiers], set: [parent fieldset HTMLElement], parentNode: [parent HTMLElement], array: [array of checked selections (only used groups of checkboxes or radio buttons)], exp: [expression on x-validate]
+    }
+}
 ```
 ***Note:** name = name attribute || id attribute*